 We face a wide variety of risks related to health epidemics, pandemics and similar outbreaks, especially of infectious diseases, including COVID-19 and its variants.
 While the effects of the COVID-19 pandemic have largely eased, the pandemic dramatically impacted global health.
 The virus has and continues to disproportionately impact older adults, especially those with chronic illnesses, which describes our participants.
 On May 11, 2023, the national emergency and public health emergency declarations related to the COVID-19 pandemic expired.
 The declarations had been in place since early 2020, and in addition to various Congress enacted legislation, allowed the federal government flexibility to waive or modify certain requirements in a range of areas, including Medicare and Medicaid.
-While we do not believe that the expiration of these emergency declarations will have a material impact to our financial results, we continue to evaluate how the expiration of these emergency declarations may affect our business outlook, and such impact may be material.
+While we do not believe that the expiration of these emergency declarations may affect our business outlook, and such impact may be material.